MileHacker Logo

 Booking & Access

-Pre-booking tickets for popular attractions can save time, especially during peak season.
-Certain places offer online booking through their official WeChat accounts or specific apps.
+Pre-booking book tickets for famous sights in advance can save time, especially during peak season.
+Certain places offer online booking via their official WeChat accounts or specific apps.

 Access & Ticketing

-• Online booking: For major attractions, booking through platforms such as GetYourGuide or Chinese apps avoids queues.
+• Online booking: For major attractions, booking via platforms like GetYourGuide or Chinese apps avoids queues.

 • Passport requirement: Many museums and larger attractions require your passport for entry or ticket collection.
 Keep it accessible.

-• Operating hours: Check opening and closing times, along with last entry, especially for museums and historical sites that often close on Mondays.
+• Operating hours: Check opening and closing times, along with last entry, especially to see museums and historical sites that often close on Mondays.

 Guided Tours & Local Expertise